redmod-team/profit/doc/ui.rst

 .. confval:: add noise covariance

-  | takes uncertainty of underlying data into account for the response model
+  | takes uncertainty of underlying data for the response model into account
   :type: checkbox
   :default: deactivated
   :available: 1D | 2D
-  | **Caution:** Not supported for all surrogate models
+  | **Caution:** Not supported for all surrogate models.

 .. confval:: fit-color

-  | controls dimension (variable) for the colorscale in 2D
+  | controls the dimension (variable) for the colorscale in 2D
   :type: radiobutton & checkbox
   :options: :confval:`output-variable` | :confval:`multi-fit` | :confval:`marker color`
   :default: output & activated